davista123/InstaWeather/README.md

 ## Great, it works, what's the big deal?

 * I am trying to explore the capabilities of building apps that do not require users to install the application itself.
-* Can we build apps that just work when most vonvenient for the user rather thn staying on the device?
+* Can we build apps that just work when most convenient for the user rather than staying on the device?